Vija Artmane: Legacy

 Vija Artmane is regarded as one of the leading figures of Latvian culture.
 During the period of Soviet control, Artmane took an active part in the movement for preservation and support of Latvian national heritage; she has been an active proponent for the use of the Latvian language in literature and art, as well as in everyday life.
 She was named "People's Artist of the Latvian SSR" in 1965 and recognised as a People's Artist of the USSR in 1969.
 The same year she was a member of the jury at the 6th Moscow International Film Festival.

 In 1999 Artmane was given an award by the Latvian Ministry of Culture for her contribution to the art of theatre and cinema.
 In 2003 she received the special Theatre Prize for her long-standing contribution to Latvian culture.
 In 2007 Vija Artmane was decorated with the Order of the Three Stars, which is conferred in recognition of outstanding civil merit in the service of Latvia.

 The asteroid 4136 Artmane discovered on 1968 March was named in her honour.

 Personal life and death

 Vija Artmane was married to Latvian actor Artūrs Dimiters, and the couple had two children – musician Kaspars Dimiters (1957) and artist Kristiāna Dimitere (1965).
 In 1986, after the death of her husband, she suffered from an emotional breakdown and later had a stroke.

-In the 1990s, Artmane moved out of the city of Riga due to a money shortage and settled in the countryside.
+In the 1990s by the Latvian property restitution laws, her apartment in Riga was transferred to the heirs of its previous owners, and Artmane moved out of the city due to money shortage and settled in her dacha in the countryside.

 In the early 2000s, she converted to Eastern Orthodoxy.

 In 2004, she published a book of memoirs covering her acting career as well as her personal life.

-Following her death on 11 October 2008 at age 79, she was interred at Pokrov Cemetery in Riga.
+She dies on 11 October 2008 at age 79, and was interred at Pokrov Cemetery in Riga.